 Through open discussion of political issues and controversies, this course examines the framework of our democracy.
 We will explore the history, founding, development and structure of our system of government, and come to understand why we continue to "approach democracy."
 In doing so, students will be given the opportunity to examine the strengths and weaknesses of American national government.
 We will also explore such topics as political parties, voting, elections, interest groups, the media, civil liberties, civil rights, domestic policy and foreign policy.
 The course is divided into five parts.
 Part I presents the foundations of American government.
 Part II explores the institutions of American democracy.
+Part III focuses on the processes of American Government and democracy.
 Part IV provides a detailed analysis of various issues of civil rights and liberties.
 Finally, Part V addresses the policymaking processes and its consequences.